sociocs/sociocs-docs/integrations/webflow/form.md

 ## Setup for Option 2 - Webhook based submission

-***This option is not LIVE yet.
-It's planned to be released on 22-Nov-2022 8AM Eastern Time***

 ### Sociocs

 {{include "form-channel-initial-steps"}}

-1. Enter "*Form name*", check "*Restrict to domain*", enter your website domain (e.g. sociocs-form-demo.webflow.io).

-1. You don't need to check "*reCAPTCHA v2*" here, even if you are planning to add it to your Webflow form. reCAPTCHA validation is handled by Webflow in this case.
+1. Enter "*Form name*", check "*Key authorization*".
+(Even if you would like to add "*reCAPTCHA*" validation in your form, leave "*reCAPTCHA v2*" unchecked in Sociocs. reCAPTCHA validation is completely handled by Webflow in this case.)

 1. Enter "*Website URL*", which gets added to the conversation emails sent to the user. *This step is optional.*